systemlibrary/webpack-plugin-auto-import-global-components/source/readme.md

 ```

 ### 3
-Now during compilation, the src/index.tsx will get some new lines at its very bottom
+Before compilation the src\index.tsx file will get new import statements at the top of the file, and at the bottom of the file globalThis initialization per component found
-- Lines will be removed if clean is true, else they will remain in the file
+- The globalThis initialization can be removed if 'clean' is true

 ## Future
-- Performance enhancements/cache...
-- Flag to enable smart import/added to global, if not already a module is imported, then add it, else do nothing...
-- Adding more output logging in case of hitting errors, or wrong folder/module names...
-- Considering less strict naming conventions for folders/files
-	* Currently files must be tsx or ts files and without a underscore prefix
+- Further supporting --watch to avoid double compilation (watch command/plugin and webpack just sucks, no easy way to just "stop watching/resume watching" through the compiler object [looked at compiler.watching and its variables "validate", "suspend", etc...seems like one need to iterate over all watchers...) ]
-- Smarter adding/removal of imports to entry files, now they are always at bottom...
+- Smarter way of adding globalThis to the entry file, which results in removal of "clean" flag
+- Supporting multiple entry files (Why?
+No clue yet)
+- Currently reading only ts and tsx files, might support ".js" and ".jsx" too

 ## Lisence
 - Free forever, copy paste as you'd like